 If you're a new sales rep, welcome to the most important club of the decade.
 You'll learn the grind and all its glory, and learn the value of success as well as failure.
 Leverage your teammates and help each other succeed, and utilize your sales tools to their full capabilities.
 While you can't imagine life without them, some of your Managers may share horror stories of using only Post-Its and their cell phones to get the job done.
 Best of luck!

 Scale Your Sales with Mixmax

 Mixmax is a proven way to build pipeline faster.
 Create personalized communication and automate manual processes at scale without compromising the delivery of a flawless customer experience.
-Mixmax makes it easy for your prospects to choose you!
+Mixmax, the #1 sales engagement platform for Gmail, makes it easy for your prospects to choose you!